 Interfaces to foreign libraries have been traditionally called bindings or wrappers.
 I never cared too much about eventual differences in meaning, I used to use them as synonims; now I'm beginning to realize that they have different meaning.

-Let's speak in Eiffel or C/C++: a WRAPPER is a tiny reference (i.e. unexpanded) object containing a pointer to the unde lying data structure, think about it as a glorified REFERENCE[POINTER]; a binding - in my humble opinion - shall be a way to directly use the actual data structure as an Eiffel object, turning that pointer into the actual reference used on the Eiffel side.
+WRAPPER is a tiny reference (i.e. unexpanded) object containing a pointer to the unde lying data structure, think about it as a glorified REFERENCE[POINTER]; a binding - in my humble opinion - shall be a way to directly use the actual data structure as an Eiffel object, turning that pointer into the actual reference used on the Eiffel side.

-Needless to say this double layer - WRAPPER and wrappee, referred thorught "feature handle: POINTER" pratically means to manually manage memory inside each effective wrapper coupling it with deferred classes that implements memory policies like EIFFEL_OWNED, C_OWNED, GLOBALLY_CACHEDMIXED_MEMORY_HANDLING, or REFERENCE_COUNTED.
+WRAPPER and wrappee, referred thorught "feature handle: POINTER" pratically means to manually manage memory inside each effective wrapper coupling it with deferred classes that implements memory policies like

 This is how wrapping has always been done in Eiffel, either in Eiffel (in EWLC or EWG) or with C glue code (elj).